 Done correctly, a tense tone creates an atmosphere of apprehension and heightened emotional strain.
 You can do this by creating a build-up, adding some suspense, or implying something that hasn’t happened yet (and might not) with body language descriptions and short, curt lines.

-17. Concerned
+17. Concerned Tone

-18. Sarcastic
+18. Sarcastic Tone

-Often used to mock people or situations, a sarcastic tone in writing means continually saying one thing while implying the opposite.
+Often used to mock people or situations, a sarcastic tone means continually saying one thing while implying the opposite.
 For some, this is a form of humor.
-For others, it's a way to be ironic, critique someone or something, or express a pessimistic opinion.
+For others, it’s a way to be ironic, critique someone or something, or express a pessimistic opinion.

 As an author, you can use italics to emphasize specific words and can sprinkle in witty remarks that say one thing but hint at the opposite.
 This will add a playful zing to your prose or your characters’ personalities, highlight absurdities, and even provide social commentary.

-19. Apologetic
+19. Apologetic Tone

-20. Cynical
+20. Cynical Tone

-Unlike other tones, cynicism requires undertones of distrust, a belief in others' selfish motives, or some insincerity of individuals or systems.
-It's very much about how something is said – and readers must look beyond the words on the page.
-This tone can be used in writing to highlight the darker aspects of human behavior and societal dynamics, challenging the conventional or optimistic views of a situation.
+Unlike other types of tones, cynicism requires undertones of distrust, a belief in others’ selfish motives, or some insincerity of individuals or systems.
+It’s very much about how something is said – and readers must look beyond the words on the page.

-21. Disapproving
+21. Disapproving Tone

-A disapproving tone in writing conveys a critical stance and skepticism toward a person, idea, action, belief or argument, often implying disagreement or disbelief through carefully chosen words and expressions.
 In fiction and nonfiction books, this tone can subtly challenge the validity of a concept or perspective while encouraging readers to question and analyze the subject matter more closely.
 A great tool to employ when you are challenging readers to change behaviors or beliefs.

 One final thing to note about a disapproving tone is that it expresses something is not okay (in the opinion of the author or character), without necessarily being aggressive or loud.

-21. Nostalgic
+21. Nostalgic Tone

 A nostalgic tone in writing carries a bittersweet longing for the past, evoking emotions tied to cherished memories and experiences that have shaped the author’s or character’s journey.
 It often infuses the narrative with a wistful and reflective quality, inviting readers to empathize with the sentimentality of what has been and might never be again.